-Policy P5 'Provision of Land for Housing':

-Paragraph 222 Solihull Housing Land Supply 2020 - 2036,

-Paragraph 225 Maintaining Housing Land Supply and

-Paragraph 226 Allocated Sites
+Policy P5 'Provision of Land for Housing: Paragraph 222 Solihull Housing Land Supply 2020 - 2036, Paragraph 225 Maintaining Housing Land Supply and Paragraph 226 Allocated Sites

-- 1. Our Clients Messrs Benton & Neary submit that policy P5 is unsound on the basis that insufficient 'deliverable' sites and 'developable' sites and broad locations have been identified to maintain a 5-year housing land supply over the plan period or to accommodate the scale of growth projected up to 2036, undermining the deliverability of P5 contrary to the requirements of National Planning Policy Framework (NPPF) paragraph 67, 70, and 72 d). - 2.
+- 1. Insufficient 'deliverable' sites and 'developable' sites and broad locations have been identified to maintain a 5-year housing land supply over the plan period or to accommodate the scale of growth projected up to 2036, undermining the deliverability of P5 - contrary to the requirements of National Planning Policy Framework (NPPF) paragraph 67, 70, and 72 d). - 2.
 To be considered 'deliverable' NPPF Appendix 2: Glossary, requires the sites are 'available now, offer a suitable location for development now, and be achievable with a realistic prospect that housing will be delivered on the site within 5 years...'
 Planning Practice Guidance (PPG paragraph 007 reference ID: 68-007-20190722, revision date: 22 July 2019) advises that robust up-to-date evidence is required.
 To be considered 'deliverable' sites which would require further evidence including those which: 'have outline planning permission for major development; are allocated in a development plan; have a grant of permission in principle; or are identified on a brownfield register'.
 Evidence, to demonstrate deliverability, may include:

 - 'current planning status for example, on larger scale sites with outline or hybrid permission how much progress has been made towards approving reserved matters, or whether these link to a planning performance agreement that sets out the timescale for approval of reserved matters applications and discharge of conditions; - firm progress being made towards the submission of an application for example, a written agreement between the local planning authority and the site developer(s) which confirms the developers' delivery intentions and anticipated start and build-out rates; - firm progress with site assessment work; or - clear relevant information about site viability, ownership constraints or infrastructure provision, such as successful participation in bids for large-scale infrastructure funding or other similar projects.' - 3.
-We have clearly demonstrated in our detailed representations included within the submission made on behalf of our Clients Messrs Benton & Neary (on separate representation forms), that there are substantial reasons why there are significant doubts over the deliverability and suitability of several proposed site allocations promoted for delivery in periods I (years 0 to 5) and/or II (years 5 to 10) at paragraph 226 'Summary Table of Residential Allocations'.
+We have clearly demonstrated in our detailed representations included within the submission made on behalf of our Client, Mr Mc Bride (on separate representation forms), that there are substantial reasons why there are significant doubts over the deliverability and suitability of several proposed site allocations promoted for delivery in periods I (years 0 to 5) and/or II (years 5 to 10) at paragraph 226 'Summary Table of Residential Allocations'.